headshot2020.JPG

 Discover the transformative power of inviting Jesus into your friendships and embracing the abundant life God intends for you through authentic connections.

-Preorder today via the Amazon link!
+Preorder today!
 Available February 7

 Diocese of Orange County, California